LukePappa/Ourism/final.md

-Stop inflicting misery upon yourself and you will attain inner peace, which is of infinite value.
+All misery is self-inflicted.
+One may choose to stop inflicting misery upon themselves, thereby attaining inner peace.